RHV-team/RapidHRV/paper/paper.md

 To validate the above pipeline we subjected it to a series of tests across 5 datasets  (simulated and real) varying in modality (electrocardiography, pulse oximetry, and photoplethysmography; for full reporting of all tests, see https://psyarxiv.com/3ewgz/).
-In brief, `RapidHRV` was able to accurately recover heart rate and heart rate variability across sampling frequencies and in relatively noisy photoplethysmography simulations [@Tang:2020].
+In brief, `RapidHRV` was able to accurately recover HR/HRV across sampling frequencies and in relatively noisy photoplethysmography simulations [@Tang:2020].
 `RapidHRV` cleaning provided improvements in noisier simulations (figure 4).

 ![Parameter recovery of simulated PPG data as a function of heart rate variability.
-Y axes reflect the true root mean square of successive differences (RMSSD) in the data, whilst the X axes reflect RapidHRV’s estimation.
+Y axes reflect the true root mean square of successive differences (RMSSD) in the data, whilst the X axes reflect `RapidHRV`’s estimation.
 For readability, data is only plotted in a key range of performance, 10dB to 40dB of signal to noise ratio).
 ](https://github.com/peterakirk/RapidHRV/blob/main/Images/HRV_plot.png?raw=true)

-Benchmarking in pulse oximetry data demonstrated excellent agreement between `RapidHRV` and previous estimates [@de_Groot:2020] implemented with `LabChart` (ADInstruments, Sydney, Australia) of BPM (Intraclass Correlations > .99; figure 5).
-For heart rate variability, there was good agreement when using the cleaned time series (ICC = .88), but poor agreement when using the uncleaned time series (ICC = .46).
+Benchmarking in pulse oximetry data demonstrated excellent agreement between `RapidHRV` and previous estimates [@de_Groot:2020] implemented with `LabChart` (ADInstruments, Sydney, Australia) of HR (Intraclass Correlations > .99; figure 5).
+For HRV, there was good agreement when using the cleaned time series (ICC = .88), but poor agreement when using the uncleaned time series (ICC = .46).

 ![Agreement between RapidHRV and a previous analysis (de Groot et al., 2020) of heart rate and variability in